Mounjaro Week 1 Meal Plan | Ease Into Your First Days With Confidence

 Mounjaro's 2.5mg starting dose is actually more potent in terms of appetite suppression than Ozempic's 0.25mg.
 However, because tirzepatide works through two pathways (GIP and GLP-1) rather than one, the side effects feel somewhat different.
 Weight loss is typically faster, but digestive adjustments can be more pronounced.

-What foods should I avoid on Mounjaro week 1?
+What foods should I avoid on Mounjaro?

 Should I eat differently on Mounjaro injection days?

 Yes.
 Since Mounjaro is a weekly injection (like Ozempic), your toughest days are usually 24-48 hours after your injection.
-Plan your injection for a day when you can eat light — many people choose Friday evening so their worst adjustment window falls on the weekend.
+Plan your injection for a day when you can eat light — many folks choose Friday evening so their worst adjustment window falls on the weekend.